 In a Jones cartoon, The Scarlet Pumpernickel, Daffy Duck's script ends with this: "There was nothing left for the Scarlet Pumpernickel to do but blow his brains out, which he did."
 And so does Daffy.
 Being Looney Tunes, however, he recovered: "It's getting so you have to kill yourself to sell a script in this town!"

 Wolfie in Tex Avery's Red Hot Riding Hood, which is never shown nowadays.
 Ironic when you consider the original planned ending where Wolfie and Grandma have a family was apparently too shocking (you know with cubs implying certain relations) and changed in favor of this one.

 Metalocalypse has something very similar to this.
 One episode deals with the group learning to be stand-up comedians from a strange old sea captain.
 After they put on a good performance, he says "Well, can't teach them no more," pulls out a gun, and blows his brains out.
 Despite being an animated series, this is decidedly not cartoonish.

 Futurama does a version in "The Late Phillip J. Fry".
 After witnessing Earth become nothing more than a charred, dead planet and there being no way to get home, Fry suggests to Farnsworth and Bender that they might as well watch the universe end, and with nothing else to do, they agree.

 Actor George Sanders committed suicide and left a note behind saying he'd done it because he was bored.

 Hunter S. Thompson claimed to have committed suicide because he had been alive for seventeen more years than he actually wanted to be.
 His family states it was a well-thought out act resulting from Thompson's many painful and chronic medical conditions.

-George Eastman, the creator of Kodak left a note saying "To my Friends, My work is done.
+George Eastman, the founder of Eastman Kodak, left a note saying "To my friends, My work is done.
 Why wait?"